yafshar/kim_commands/kim_commands.rst

    indices are enumerated 1, 2, 3, ...

 .. note::
-   The dimensionality of arrays are defined in the the corresponding property definition.
-The extent of each dimension of an array may either be a specific finite number or indefinite based on the property definition.
+   The dimensionality of arrays are defined in the the corresponding Property Definition.
+The extent of each dimension of an array can either be a specific finite number or indefinite and determined at run time.
 If an array has a fixed extent, attempting to modify an out-of-range index will fail with an error message.